 Based on a robust and corrosion-free aluminium and galvanised steel frame, the apex sheds have a unique skylight roof that illuminates the interior with soft natural sunlight while filtering out harmful UV rays.

 Easy to assemble Palram sheds are built using a slide and lock panelling system and represent a very affordable and quick way to increase your storage space.

 Grosfillex garden buildings offer characteristic French style, with elegant designs and pastel colours that blend harmoniously into the landscape.

 Made from long-lasting, robust and very hardwearing PVC, there are two designs to choose from, either 'Deco' which has ample glazing to allow for leisure use or the more storage orientated 'Utility' version.

 Sizes vary from 4.9m² up to 11m² for the standard models which all have double doors for excellent access, and there's also the very impressive 20m² 'Deco' building that has a lovely porch area large enough for a table and chairs.

-Keter are perhaps the best known brand in plastic buildings and this is because they have been pioneering their use for many years and they are known as an innovative company that produces great value for money and high consumer satisfaction for the sheds and storage units that they manufacture.
+Keter is perhaps the best-known brand in plastic buildings and this is because they have been pioneering their use for many years and they are known as an innovative company that produces great value for money and high consumer satisfaction for the sheds and storage units that they manufacture.

 Two great plastic sheds from Keter, without question to add to the significant models already highlighted from other key manufacturers.